 Generally, I recommend taking out what you think you’ll need for the week to store in the fridge and then popping the rest in the freezer.
 That way they’ll stay fresh and can be reserved for later use!

 Freezer: You can freeze these muffins for up to three months.
 I find the easiest way to store them is in a single layer in a freezer-friendly container or in a Ziploc bag.
 If you do choose to stack them, you may wish to separate them with parchment paper to prevent them from sticking together.
+To defrost: Place in the fridge overnight to allow them to thaw.
+If you forget this step, you can still reheat from frozen either in the oven or microwave.

 How To Reheat Oat Muffins

-There are a couple of ways that you can reheat these muffins.
+There are a couple of ways that you can reheat these oatmeal muffins.
 Generally, for convenience, I just pop them in the microwave but you can also place them in an oven or toaster oven.

 If reheating from frozen, you can thaw the frozen cups by transferring them from the freezer to the fridge the night before or heat the oat cups directly from frozen.
 Just wrap the frozen cup in a paper towel and heat in 30 seconds increments in the microwave until warm throughout.
 It should only take about 1-2 minutes.